sureshreddy-per/backend/refined_flow.md

 3. **Advanced ML Pricing**
     - Factoring market data, supply-demand curves.
 4. **Complex Multi-Language Expansion**
-    - Automated translations for all produce attributes.
+    - ~~Automated translations for all produce attributes.~~ (Now implemented via AI-powered synonym generation)
 5. **Multiple Price Ranges**
     - Buyers setting different min/max for sub-varieties or time-based pricing changes.
+6. **Enhanced Synonym Generation**
+    - Real-time synonym updates based on user feedback
+    - Integration with agricultural databases for specialized terms
+    - Regional dialect support and vernacular variations

 ---

 ### Conclusion

 This **Final PRD** encapsulates all requirements for a robust, AI-driven agricultural marketplace that **strictly** enforces category-specific quality parameters, automates offer creation and recalculation, supports multi-language functionality, and tracks transactions from listing to completion.
-The system aims to **simplify** produce trading for farmers and **streamline** the buying process by providing immediate, transparent offers aligned with each buyer’s daily price thresholds.
+The system aims to **simplify** produce trading for farmers and **streamline** the buying process by providing immediate, transparent offers aligned with each buyer's daily price thresholds.